KxcCarter/whois-app/README.md

 [ ] Build sagas to communicate with movies.router.js

-[ ] Build a reducer to store rows from database.
+[ ] Build reducers to store rows from database.

 [ ] Create card template for movie list display.